 One in four southeast Texas children are at-risk of hunger, which means they don’t have consistent access to enough nutritious food.
 Many of these children rely on school meals to provide breakfast and lunch during the school year.
 During breaks, such as weekends and holidays, many of these children go home to little or no meals.
 The Houston Food Bank’s Backpack Buddy program works to fill that gap by providing nutritious, child-friendly food for school children to take home over the weekend.

-Through the Backpack Buddy program, the Houston Food Bank, works in partnership with participating schools, schools district delivery sites, and other community partners, to ensure that the food sacks are distributed to children on every Friday during the school year.
+Through the Backpack Buddy program, the Houston Food Bank, works in partnership with participating schools, school district delivery sites, and other community partners, to ensure that the food sacks are distributed to children every Friday during the school year.

 If your school is interested in participating in the Backpack Buddy program:

 - Fill out the new online 2017/2018 Backpack Buddy Application.